 Payton is a proven leader with extensive experience originating and managing real estate asset level and operating company investments in both domestic and international markets.
+In addition to his role at Cephas Partners, Payton serves on the leadership team at JPI, a top ten national multifamily developer and the largest in DFW.
 Most recently, Payton was the Chief Investment Officer for DHIC Communities, a D.R.
 Horton Company, where he was recruited to grow platforms outside of core homebuilding operations and expand D.R.
 Horton’s expertise in distressed offerings.
 Before serving at DHIC, Payton co-founded Cephas Partners, where he co-invested side by side with The Blackstone Group to acquire a portfolio from Bank of America Merrill Lynch, funded with over $500 million of equity and with a total enterprise value of underlying assets exceeding $4 billion, with assets located throughout the U.S., South America, and Europe.
 Payton also previously served as Managing Director, Merrill Lynch Global Real Estate Principal Investments (GREPI), and served as Co-Head of GREPI Americas and Europe (2009-2012) and head of GREPI Latin America (2006-2008) in New York.

 Payton is a proud graduate of Texas A&M University, with a B.S in Agribusiness, where he graduated in three years summa cum laude.
 After graduation, Payton obtained an M.B.A. with a concentration in Finance and was the highest-ranking member in his class.

-Payton serves his community in many ways, including: founder of the DFW Christian Business Summit; founder, past president and Board Member of the Northeast Tarrant County A&M Club; Department of Finance Advisory Board Member for the Texas A&M University Mays College of Business; Board Member, The Men of Nehemiah; and constant cheerleader and strategic partner for several other ministry organizations.
+Payton serves his community in many ways, including: founder, past president and Board Member of the Northeast Tarrant County A&M Club; Department of Finance Advisory Board Member for the Texas A&M University Mays College of Business; Board Member, The Men of Nehemiah; Board Member, Lionheart Children’s Academy; and constant cheerleader and strategic partner for several other ministry organizations.
 Payton and his family attend 121 Community Church in Grapevine, Texas.

 Payton is married with three children and was raised on a small ranch in Coleman, Texas.
 You can learn more about his story here.